-E. Reporting and Investigation
+Reporting and Investigation

 At all times, complaints will be documented, tracked and handled in accordance with the regulations and procedures accompanying this policy and/or the district's Code of Conduct.
 If a staff person is unsure of the reporting procedure, he/she is expected to inquire about how to proceed by speaking with their supervisor.
-Incidents will be included in the Violent and Disruptive Incident Reporting (VADIR) system when applicable.

-These reports are important in order for the district to effectively address harassment, discrimination or bullying.
-Students, who have been harassed, discriminated against or bullied, parents whose children have been harassed, discriminated against or bullied, or other students or staff who observe harassing, discriminating or bullying behavior are encouraged and expected to make a verbal and/or written complaint to any school personnel in accordance with the training and guidelines provided.
+Incidents will be included in the School Safety and Educational Climate (SSEC) Report when applicable.
+These reports are important in order for the district to effectively address harassment, discrimination and bullying.
+Students who have been harassed, discriminated against or bullied, parents whose children have been harassed, discriminated against or staff who observe harassing, discrimination or bullying behavior are encouraged and expected to make a verbal and/or written complaint to any school personnel in accordance with the training and guidelines provided.

-It is a responsibility for all school personnel to report any incidents of student-to-student, staff-to-student, and student-to-staff harassment, discrimination or bullying that they observe to their building principal or other administrator who supervises their employment.
-In addition, it is also the responsibility of all parents, staff, and/or non-members of CECSD to report any incidents of student-to-student, staff-to-student, and student-to-staff harassing, discriminating or bullying of which they are made aware by students et al to their building principals or other administrator who supervises their employment.
+It is a responsibility for all school personnel to report any incidents of student-to-student, staff-to-student and student-to-staff harassment, discrimination or bullying that they observe to their building principal or other administrator who supervises their employment.
+In addition, it is also the responsibility of all parents, staff and/or non-members of CECSD to report any incidents of student-to-student, staff-to-student and student-to-staff harassment, discrimination or bullying of which they are made aware by students to the building principal or other administrator.

 Students, staff and parents may report bullying in many ways.
-Reports may be made directly to a school staff person, building or district administrator verbally, via email or by completing the Harassment or Intimidation (Bullying) Reporting Form attached at the end of the Code of Conduct, p.
-39. Students, Staff and parents may also anonymously report bullying or harassment via the Tip Line located on the district website, www.cortlandschools.org.
+Reports may be made directly to a member of the district staff, building or district administrator verbally, via email or by completing the Harassment or Intimidation (Bullying) Reporting Form attached at the end of the Code of Conduct.
+Students, staff and caregivers may also anonymously report bullying or harassment via the Tip Line located on the district website, www.cortlandschools.org.